LittleGreenViper/SwipeTabController/README.md

 - ``LGV_SwipeTabViewController`` is more like a switch in the railway tracks.
 You stay on the train, but change the direction.
 The context is preserved.
 This is more akin to choosing a path at an intersection, and then, continuing on down that path.

 This means that, if you want each tab to represent a big subset of fairly uinque functionality, then ``LGV_SwipeTabViewController`` might not be the right choice.
-If the idea is that each tab represents a specialization of a common UX, then it may be ideal.
+If the idea is that each tab represents a specialization of a linear UX, then it may be ideal.

 Another issue is that the handling of the tab bar is more "primitive," with ``LGV_SwipeTabViewController``.
 It won't add the "More..." item, if there's an overflow of view controllers.